 Let Destinations for Teens Help Your Teen Beat Drug Addiction

-Just because marijuana abuse is common in people who smoke doesn’t mean that there’s no hope.
+Just because marijuana use is common in people who smoke doesn’t mean that there’s no hope.
 At Destinations for Teens, we offer marijuana addiction treatment.
 Our goal is to help teens who have mental health problems such as addiction.
-Some of the teen substance abuse treatment options that we offer include:
+Some of the teen substance use disorder treatment options that we offer include:

 - Residential treatment